clux/probes/content/2018-12-15-shipcat-retrospective.md

 We needed validation.
 Admission control was new, didn't work well with gitops for fast client-side validation, and we just needed ci checks to prevent `master` from being broken.

 ## Helm
-One of the main abstraction attempts kubernetes has seen in this space is `helm`.
+The most successful abstraction attempt Kubernetes had seen in this space; `helm`.
 A client side templating system (ignoring the bad server side part) that lets you abstract away much of the above into `charts` (a collection of `yaml` go templates) ready to be filled in with `helm values`; the more concise `yaml` that developers write directly.

 Simplistic usage of `helm` would involve having a `charts` folder: